sapegin/washingcode-book/manuscript/040_Avoid_reassigning_variables.md

 <!-- expect(getStartOfWeek({getDay: () => 3}).getDay()).toEqual(0) -->

-Here, we’re finding the start of the current week by moving one day back in a `while` loop and checking if it’s already Monday or not.
+In the code above, we find the start of the current week by moving one day back in a `while` loop and checking if it’s already Monday or not.

 Even if it’s possible to avoid reassignments here, it will likely make the code less readable.
 Feel free to try, and let me know how it goes, though.